AushevAhmad/awesome-css/README.md

 # Awesome CSS
-An awesome collection of CSS for Discord
+Collection of awesome CSS for Discord

 ---